MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 The Dynamics 365 group team can be linked to the Azure Active Directory group that's used to manage your users.
 Dynamics 365 Guides roles can be assigned to this team so that members of the Azure Active Directory group will inherit the roles from the Dynamics 365 group team.

-For more information on how to link an Azure Active Directory group to a Dynamics 365 team, see [Manage group teams](https://docs.microsoft.com/power-platform/admin/manage-group-teams).
+For more information on how to link an Azure Active Directory group to a Dynamics 365 group team, see [Manage group teams](https://docs.microsoft.com/power-platform/admin/manage-group-teams).

 > [!NOTE]
-> When setting a value for **membership type** by selecting one of the options (**Members**, **Members & Guests**, **Guests**, or **Owners**), be aware that this value determines which users in the group will flow into the Dynamics 365 team.
+> When setting a value for **membership type** by selecting one of the options (**Members**, **Members & Guests**, **Guests**, or **Owners**), be aware that this value determines which users in the group will flow into the Dynamics 365 group team.
 Setting the **membership type** is similar to setting a pass-through filter.
 For example, if **Members** is selected and a guest is added to the group, the guest will not flow down into the team and will not inherit the role from the Dynamics 365 group team.

 You can assign roles to a team in two ways: